MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Cluster results

 \subsubsection{The NAT radio galaxy PMN J1033--4335}

-The most prominent radio galaxy in our field is PMN J1033--4335, situated just east of the northern relic (see Fig.~\ref{fig:fig1}--\ref{fig:relic-RGB}).
-It is very bright and extended, well-resolved by both ASKAP and MeerKAT.
+The most prominent radio galaxy in the cluster field is PMN J1033--4335, situated just east of the northern cluster relic (see Fig.~\ref{fig:fig1}--\ref{fig:relic-RGB}).
+It is very bright and well-resolved by both ASKAP and MeerKAT.
 We find its radio morphology that of a head-tail or narrow-angle tail (NAT) radio galaxy (see Fig.~\ref{fig:nat}).
-Radio lobes trailing south-wards from the core (head) suggest the galaxy is moving away from the cluster centre.
-The projected angular size of the NAT's radio lobes is $\sim$2 arcmin or $\sim$320 kpc.
+Radio lobes trailing south-wards from the radio core (head) suggest the galaxy is rapidly moving away from the cluster centre.
+The projected angular size of the NAT's radio lobes is $\sim$2\arcmin\ or $\sim$320~kpc at the assumed cluster redshift.
 The NAT radio core and the northern relic have the same projected distance from the cluster centre.
 It seems plausible that the NAT radio galaxy has fallen through the cluster core and is moving outwards with high speed, possibly overtaking the northern relic.
 While the NAT may be embedded in the northern relic, it is more likely seen in projection against the relic's eastern part.
-We measure a total flux density of $\sim$234 mJy (primary-beam corrected) in the MeerKAT 1.3~GHz wide-band image.
+We measure a total flux density of $234 \pm 3$~mJy in our primary-beam corrected MeerKAT 1.3~GHz wide-band image.

-Using the RACS-low 887.5 MHz image we measure a flux density of close to 300 mJy for the NAT radio galaxy, in agreement with the SUMSS 843 MHz flux density of $321.7 \pm 11.6$ mJy.
+Using the RACS-low 888~MHz image we measure a flux density of $290 \pm 5$~mJy for the NAT radio galaxy, in agreement with the SUMSS 843~MHz flux density of $321.7 \pm 11.6$ mJy and the catalogued RACS-low flux density of $303.3 \pm 4.6$~mJy \citep{Hale2021}.
 PMN J1033--4335 is also detected in the 150~MHz TIFR GMRT Sky Survey (TGSS; resolution $\sim$25\arcsec, rms $\sim$3.5 mJy\,beam$^{-1}$) with a flux density of $883 \pm 89$ mJy \citep{TGSSADR2016,Intema2017}.
-Using low-frequency images from the Galactic and Extragalactic All Sky MWA \citep[GLEAM,][]{Hurley-Walker2017} survey, which has a resolution of $\sim$2 arcmin at 200 MHz, we estimate integrated 140 -- 170 MHz and 170 -- 230 MHz flux densities of $1025 \pm 36$ mJy and $860 \pm 31$ mJy, respectively.
+Using low-frequency images from the Galactic and Extragalactic All Sky MWA \citep[GLEAM,][]{Hurley-Walker2017} survey, which has a resolution of $\sim$2\arcmin\ at 200~MHz, we estimate integrated 140 -- 170 MHz and 170 -- 230~MHz flux densities of $1025 \pm 36$~mJy and $860 \pm 31$~mJy, respectively.
+Using the GLEAM ($860 \pm 31$ mJy at 200~MHz), the RACS-low ($290 \pm 5$ mJy at 888~MHz) and the MeerKAT ($234 \pm 3$~mJy at 1.3~GHz) measurements, we derive a spectral index of $\alpha \approx -0.71 \pm 0.04$, where $S_{\nu} \propto \nu^\alpha$.

-We also derive primary-beam corrected MeerKAT flux densities for PMN J1033--4335 in channels 1, 4 and 7, centred at 888, 1092, and 1345 MHz, respectively.
-The respective correction factors are approximately 2.1, 3.2 and 5.8 for a distance of $\sim$52 arcmin from the MeerKAT pointing centre \citep{Mauch2020}.
-We get $\sim$300, 250, and 160 mJy for the NAT radio galaxy, respectively.
-The corrected 888 MHz flux densities from MeerKAT are in agreement with those from RACS.
-Using $860 \pm 31$ mJy at 200 MHz (GLEAM) and $300 \pm 7$ mJy at 888 MHz (RACS), we derive a spectral index of $\alpha \approx -0.71 \pm 0.04$, where $S_{\nu} \propto \nu^\alpha$.
-The Parkes 4.85 GHz flux density of PMN J1033--4335 is $\sim$80 mJy \citep{Wright1994}.